In this story

 Today, we’ve explored the process and importance of red teaming LLMs extensively, introducing techniques like prompt injection and jailbreaking.
 We also discussed how synthetic data generation through data evolution provides a scalable solution for creating realistic red-teaming scenarios, and how to select metrics for evaluating your LLM against your red teaming dataset.

-Additionally, we learned how to use DeepEval to red team your LLMs at scale, from generating a dataset in just a few lines of code to evaluating them with ready-to-use as well as custom G-eval metrics.
+Additionally, we learned how to use DeepEval to red team your LLMs at scale to identify critical vulnerabilties.
 However, red teaming isn’t the only necessary precaution when taking your model to production.
 Remember, testing a model’s capabilities is crucial too, not just its vulnerabilities.

 To achieve this, you can create custom synthetic datasets for evaluation, which can all be accessed through DeepEval to evaluate any custom LLM of your choice.
 You can learn all about it here.